 Set on the tranquil shores of the Queen Charlotte Sound, Lochmara Lodge features quality accommodation as well as aviaries and enclosures with endangered species, an organic vegetable garden and orchard, educational signage, sculpture trail and art gallery.
 Our premier guided walk stays in the very best Kakariki ensuite units with stunning water views.

-The Portage is nestled at the narrowest point between Queen Charlotte & Kenepuru Sounds with a wonderful view into Kenepuru Sound.
+The Portage Hotel is nestled at the narrowest point between Queen Charlotte & Kenepuru Sounds with a wonderful view into Kenepuru Sound.
 This well-established accommodation place has a reputation for a fine restaurant and features natural timber chalets.
-This package includes quality accommodation in Korimako ensuite-style units,all with water views.
+This package stays in the Tui ensuite rooms.

 Aldan Lodge Motel, situated only metres from Picton waterfront, ferry terminal and railway station.
 We offer a range of motel accommodation options: king and queen studio units, spacious split-level family units and modern two-bedroom units, all fully self-contained.